-- 1. Student is advised to enroll in an online course to meet program requirements, or the student expresses an interest in enrolling in an online course. - 2.
-Student and Advisor complete the Application for Enrollment in Arranged or CGCS Online Course. - 3.
-Division Chair or Dean of the School approves the application form. - 4.
-The form is routed to the Registrar's Office to complete the registration process.
-Book orders are placed and charges are applied to the student's account. - 5.
+- A completed Application for Enrollment in Arranged or CGCS Online Courses is submitted by the student to the Division Chair or Dean of the School responsible for the proposed course.
+The student must provide rationale and evidence of conflict, e.g. 4-year plan, work schedule, etc. for the online course, and signatures from their academic advisor and instructor. - 2.
+The Division Chair or Dean of the School notes the appropriate action and forwards the application to the Registrar.
+Book orders are placed and charges are applied to the student's account. - 3.
 The student is then subject to CGCS policies for completion of the course (withdrawal policy, participation policy).